Sylvia Kierkegaard

 Sylvia Mercado Kierkegaard was a Philippine jurist who specialized in computer law.

-Her research covered a wide range of topics, including comparative contract law, alternative dispute resolution, intellectual property rights, European Union law, privacy, electronic commerce, cybersecurity, computer law, and data protection.
+The breadth of her research included a wide range of topics, such as comparative contract law, alternative dispute resolution, intellectual property rights, European Union law, privacy law, electronic commerce, cybersecurity, computer law, and Information privacy (i.e., data protection).
 She wrote and edited books and journal articles.

 She was the president of the International Association of IT Lawyers (IAITL), an association of IT lawyers and legal scholars specializing in computer law, privacy, and security.

-In 2003, she finished an International Masters in European Business and Law at Aarhus University with the highest grade.
+In 2003, she finished an International Masters degree in European Business and Law at Aarhus University.